QikaiGu/scalding-emr-tutorial/README.md

 ```

 ## Step 2 - Building The Tutorial
-Clone this repo and attempt to assemble the fat jar.
+Clone this repo and assemble the fat jar.

 ```
 git clone git@github.com:sharethrough/scalding-emr-tutorial.git